lsst-dm/dmtn-234/index.rst

 The identity management, authentication, and authorization component of the Rubin Science Platform is responsible for maintaining a list of authorized users and their associated identity information, authenticating their access to the Science Platform, and determining which services they are permitted to use.
 This tech note describes the high-level design of that system and summarizes its desired features and capabilities, independent of choice of implementation.

+This is not a complete description of everything we want the identity management system to do, only a design for the portions that have been implemented to date.
+Designs for further components and features will be added to this document as they are completed.
+For a list of remaining work, see the `remaining work section of SQR-069 <https://sqr-069.lsst.io/#remaining>`__.

 .. note::

    This is part of a tech note series on identity management for the Rubin Science Platform.